2017 Vital Signs Tour de Lakes

 Cromwell is still a big part of this race and the race briefing and Prologue Time Trial are held their every year.
 The Tour de Lakes now travels into Fiordland taking in Five Rivers, Mossburn, Manapouri and Te Anau.
 The idea in travelling down and into Fiorland was to get away from traffic problems every two years caused by the War Birds over Wanaka Air Show.

 Also introduced in recent years was the two stages in and out of Glenorchy with the tour finishing on the big climb up to Moke Lake.
-A dinner presentation and buffet meal are held at the conclusion of the event at Queenstown's Millennium Hotel where the original trophies are still presented.
+A dinner presentation and buffet meal are held at the conclusion of the event where the original trophies are still presented.
 Names like Brian Fowler, Blair Stockwell, Glen McLeay and Triathlete Chris Gemmell show the class of rider to have won this event.

 There are some other very special trophies awarded each year during racing.
 The sportsmanship award in memory of young Southland cyclist Stuart McLean brings a lump to my throat each year when it is presented.